Qbasis/active_interaction/README.md

 - Some symbolic names.
 These are the attributes to create.

 - An optional hash of options.
-Each filter supports at least these two options:
+Each filter supports at least these options:

   - `default` is the fallback value to use if `nil` is given.
 To make a filter optional, set `default: nil`.